m-lamonaca/programming-notes/DotNet/Unity/Scripting.md

 // example of script needing a reference to another public class GameUI : MonoBehaviour {

-    Player player;  //instance of referenced GameObject to be founf by its type
+    Player player;  //instance of referenced GameObject to be found by its type

     void Start(){
         GameObject playerObj = GameObject.Find("Player");  //reference to game object